 Defense Export End-Use Checks Continue to Find Problems

-More than a quarter of the defense export end-use cases closed in fiscal year 2018 found inconsistencies with or could not verify the information on license applications, according to a report from State Department’s Directorate of Defense Trade Controls.
+More than 40 percent of the defense export end-use cases closed in fiscal year 2019 found inconsistencies with or could not verify the information on license applications, according to a report from State Department’s Directorate of Defense Trade Controls.
 This report on the annual performance of DDTC’s “Blue Lantern” end-use monitoring program highlights the importance for defense exporters to maintain effective compliance procedures.

-Finally, the report notes that unfavorable cases resulted in DDTC recommending denial, removal of an entity, revocation, or return without action on 57 license applications (up from 50).
-Nine were referred to Defense Trade Controls Compliance (up from three), including three to that office’s Law Enforcement Liaison Division.
+Finally, the report notes that unfavorable cases resulted in DDTC recommending denial, removal of an entity, or return without action on more than 130 license applications, up from 57.
+Eight were referred to Defense Trade Controls Compliance (down from nine).

-For more information on defense export issues, please contact export compliance attorney Kristine Pirnia.
+For more information on defense export issues, please contact Kristine Pirnia.